OKC Mom pays thousands for roof, but 4 months later has nothing

-OKLAHOMA CITY, Okla.
-(KFOR) — An Oklahoma City mom said she paid thousands of dollars and was a promised a new roof, but it’s been four months and she said her roof is now worse than ever.
+OKLAHOMA CITY (KFOR) — An Oklahoma City mom said she paid thousands of dollars for a new roof, but it’s been four months and she said her roof is now worse than ever.

 “I feel like right now I’m stuck,” said Tareva Talley.